 48. Using an umbrella approach raises the question whether the domains covered by the umbrella can easily be distinguished.
 National accounts for example seem to cover accounts for a nation but leaves open whether economic, environmental social accounts or other accounts is covered.
-Balance of payments is a very general domain name, where at first sight it is not clear which payments are covered.
+Balance of payments is a very general domain name, where at first sight it is not clear which payments are covered or what is the balance of.
 Therefore, the CMTT first proposes to adjust the labelling of the domains of the EASSs to ensure that sufficient specificity is added to the label, thereby leading to a better delineation and more clarity about the content of each domain.
-As such the proposals is to amend the label of the "SNA accounts" to national economic or macro-economic accounts, the term "GFS statements" used by the GFS domain to government finance accounts or reports, and the terms "balance of payments/international investment position" used by the BPM domain to balance of international payments and investment positions or balance of international transactions and investment positions, as appropriate.
+As such the proposal is to amend the label of the "SNA accounts" to national economic or macro-economic accounts and the term "GFS statements" used by the GFS domain to government finance accounts or reports, as appropriate.
+The proposal to relabel the balance of payments was removed as feedback from the 2023 Joint AEG/BOPCOM Meeting.

 49. Furthermore, branding may well go beyond a common labeling.
 Therefore, the question should be raised, whether a common branding could be improved by a joint presentation of the updated manuals in 2025.
-This would also provide an opportunity to highlight that the main issues dealt with in this update (i.e., digitalization, globalization, and well-being and sustainability) have been dealt with jointly.
-Releasing the updated manuals in 2025 jointly and putting the focus on the key update issues would be an opportunity to strengthen a common branding.
+This would also provide an opportunity to highlight that the main issues dealt with in this update (i.e., digitalisation, globalisation, and well-being and sustainability) have been dealt with jointly.